sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-shell-extension-dash-to-dock</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Dock for the Gnome Shell by micxgx@gmail.com
+Short desc    : Dock for the Gnome Shell by micxgx@gmail.com
 URL          : https://micheleg.github.io/dash-to-dock
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This extension enhances the dash moving it out of the overview and
+Descript     : This extension enhances the dash moving it out of the overview and
              : transforming it in a dock for an easier launching of applications
              : and a faster switching between windows and desktops without having
              : to leave the desktop view.